-Eurofeedback recently purchased Perkin-Elmer's patent for the old cartridge used in Lux's devices.
-Eurofeedback's move appears to be aimed at preventing Lux from using proprietary technology.
+A competitor recently purchased Perkin-Elmer's patent for the old cartridge used in Lux's devices.
+The competitor's move appears to be aimed at preventing Lux from using proprietary technology.
 However, this US patent appears to have limited merits in a European context.

-Should the European Patent Office warrant the patent to Eurofeedback, Lux would have to claim that the patent is without merits during the 9-month freeze period which would follow the patent's award to Eurofeedback.
+Should the European Patent Office warrant the patent to the competitor, Lux would have to claim that the patent is without merits during the 9-month freeze period which would follow the patent's award to a competitor.